 In this guide, we consider design, performance, and features to help make sense of the differences between the two.

-Both the iMac and iMac Pro are made of aluminum and are designed as an all-in-one computing solution.
-It’s an iconic design that hasn’t changed much over the years, but it makes for one clean desk setup.
+Both the iMac and iMac Pro are made of aluminum and are designed as all-in-one computers.
+That look is a design classic that hasn’t changed much over the years, but it makes for one clean desk setup.
 The differences end there, though.

 Looking at the just iMac, there’s a 21.5-inch and a 27-inch version available.
-The 21.5-inch version comes with a 4,096 x 2,304 resolution (4K) display, and all 27-inch versions come with a higher-end 5,120 x 2,880 (5K) resolution display.
+Most 21.5-inch versions come with a 4,096 x 2,304 resolution (4K) display (although the entry-level model is stuck with a 1080p screen), and all 27-inch versions come with a higher-end 5,120 x 2,880 (5K) resolution display.
 Which version you choose depends on how you’ll use your iMac, but both are visually impressive.
 Higher resolutions mean crisper images and resolution, ideal for content creators and photographers.

 Moving to the iMac Pro, it exclusively comes in a 27-inch variant with a 5K resolution display.
 It also sports a unique space gray color which sets it apart from the silver color found on the rest of the lineup.

 Alongside size differences, there’s also a lot under the hood that sets iMac and iMac Pro apart.
-Both the 4K and 5K iMacs come with the option for Intel’s 8th-generation processors.
+Both the 4K and 5K iMacs come with the option for Intel’s 8th-generation processors, although the high-end model has a 9th-generation chip.
 At $1,299, you can start with a quad-core Intel Core i3 processor on the base 4K iMac model.
 For an extra $300 more, there’s a jump all the way up to a six-core Intel Core i7 processor.

 With the iMac Pro, you get options for the Radeon Pro Vega 56, Vega 64, or Vega 64X.
 These graphics cards are far more capable and are for serious of designers and professionals.
-The price is expensive too, with Vega 64 coming in at $550 extra, and Vega 64X coming in at an additional $700.
+The price is expensive too, with Vega 64 coming in at $550 extra, and Vega 64X costing an additional $700.

 The iMac Pro also features Apple’s T2 co-processor.
 This is Apple’s custom silicon for Macs, and it enables new levels of security by integrating the controllers found across the image signal processor, audio controller, and SSD controller.